sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ## `time`

 - `time` is used to work with dates and times.
 - `time.Time` is used to represent a date and time.
+It includes the usual constants for days of the week, months, etc.
 - `time.Duration` is used to represent a duration.
 - `time.Parse` is used to parse a string into a `time.Time` value.
 - `time.Format` is used to format a `time.Time` value into a string.